Brandonbilt Motorsports: Car No. 68 history

 On May 20, 2019, the team announced that it would expand to two cars for the Alsco 300 that weekend at Charlotte Motor Speedway.
 Brandon Brown was announced as driver, and Vero was announced as sponsor.
 Jeff Stankiewicz was later confirmed as crew chief.

 Before the 2020 season, Brown moved full-time to the No. 68, and picked up industry insider Doug Randolph as crew chief.

 During the 2021 season, Brown scored a career-best finish of third at Phoenix in March, followed by a fourth-place finish at Charlotte in May.
 This was bested by his first career win in October at Talladega.

 On December 30, 2021, it was announced that LGBcoin.io will serve as his full-time sponsor throughout the 2022 season.
 On January 5, 2022, Bob Pockrass of Fox Sports reported that NASCAR rejected the sponsorship.
 Due to sponsorship issues the team announced that Austin Dillon would replace Brown at Indy RC with sponsorship from Maestro's.

+The team closed after the 2022 season due to a lack of sponsorship.